Step by Step to SLS (LLM and SPILS Programs)

 This statement of two to three pages seeks information about the applicant’s experience in legal practice, and interest in graduate study (in the applicable specialization).
 This statement should also discuss the applicant’s professional goals, and how the completion of an LLM degree could benefit his or her legal career.

-This statement of two to three pages seeks information about an applicant’s interest in a chosen area of concentration, the expertise and experience the applicant brings to bear on his or her research and study at Stanford Law School, and how the completion of a JSM degree as a SPILS fellow will benefit his or her academic, public service, or policy-oriented career.
+This statement of two to three pages seeks information about an applicant’s interest in a chosen area of concentration, the expertise and experience the applicant brings to bear on their research and study at Stanford Law School, and how the completion of a JSM degree as a SPILS fellow or the JSD will benefit their academic, public service, or policy-oriented career.

 Letters of Recommendation